rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 `src/main.rs`, line two.

 But that only shows us the exact line that called `panic!`.
 That's not always useful.
-Let's modify our example slightly to see what it's like when a `panic!` call comes from code we call instead of from our code directly:
+Let's look at another example to see what it's like when a `panic!` call comes from code we call instead of from our code directly:

 ```rust,should_panic